 Commentary in the media suggests that many US companies are using a structure called the “Double Irish Dutch Sandwich” to reduce their worldwide taxation liabilities connected with Intellectual Property (IP).
-The companies said to be using this structure include Apple, Facebook, Google, Microsoft, Oracle Corp and Pfizer Inc. The structure utilises advantageous taxation rules in Ireland and the Netherlands to limit the taxation payable on flows of royalty income generated from IP, and is also tax efficient from a US perspective.
+The US companies in Ireland said to be using this structure include Apple, Facebook, Google, Microsoft, Oracle Corp and Pfizer Inc. The structure utilises advantageous taxation rules in Ireland and the Netherlands to limit the taxation payable on flows of royalty income generated from IP, and is also tax efficient from a US perspective.

 How The Structure Works

 Based on the content of various reports in the media, the structure is used by US companies which hold IP.
 The US parent company (USCo) transfers the IP to an Irish incorporated company, tax resident in an offshore country, e.g. Bermuda (IRCoA).
 IRCoA sublicenses the IP to a company tax resident in the Netherlands (NETCo).
 NETCo sublicenses the IP to a company tax resident in Ireland (IRCoB).
 IRCoB is a wholly owned subsidiary of IRCoA.
 IRCoB sub licences the IP to companies located in various jurisdictions outside the US.

 IRCoB receives royalties from the various companies in the non-US jurisdictions to which it has granted sub licences.
 IRCoB retains a small margin of these royalties (usually 5-10%) and passes the remainder to NETCo.
 NETCo retains a small margin of the royalties it receives from IRCoB and passes the remainder to IRCoA.
 The royalty margins retained by IRCoB and NETCo are presumed to be compliant with the minimum required for transfer pricing rules.